 You probably hear talk about creativity from time to time.
 If you're anything like me, you may have thought, "Creativity is great, but I really don't have time for that right now."
 Much like meditation, which is really just exercise for the mind, creativity is just something we put on the back burner since we don't see its value in our short-term-focused, busy lives.
 It recently occurred to me, though, that creativity is actually our soul's expression of our true selves.
 And "creativity" not just in a sense of what you might be thinking (art, music, painting, etc.).
 It can come in many, many ways - building new programs in a non-profit from scratch, designing a logo template for a graphic design client, or coming up with an ad slogan for a marketing client.
 Sharing an idea in an innovative way or creating a lesson plan for a history class.
 Some of us can be creative in our current jobs, and some of us need to leave our jobs if they are taking too much energy away from our true creative expressions.

-I just was at a rehearsal for Pecha Kucha (PK for short) night (What is Pecha Kucha you may ask?
+I just was at a rehearsal for Pecha Kucha (PK) night (What is Pecha Kucha you may ask?
 It's a venue to express creative projects, personal journeys, etc. with photo slides- with 20 seconds per slide for 20 slides).
-Chris (my husband) and I were selected (thank goodness we BOTH were, right?) to present at the next PK night (on May 19th at 7 pm at Portland House of Music!).
+Chris (my husband) and I were selected (thank goodness we BOTH were, right?) to present at the next PK night.
 It will be our first time really baring our souls in public with our personal journeys and it has been an incredibly enlightening process (and come check it out if you are intrigued!).

 Originally, I had planned to share my ideas for injecting soul back into the workplace.
 But as I started the application process, I found myself focusing on my time studying abroad In Senegal, and how that experience changed my life.
 And as I shared this in the PK practice tonight, I started choking up completely unexpectedly when talking about the kindness that my Senegalese friends showed me.
 Despite having next to nothing, they showed me such hospitality and generosity (insisting I eat first and preparing incredible feasts when sharing a meal, for example), and NEVER ONCE asking for anything in return.